-- 3.33 The land acquisition and resettlement implementation will be co-coordinated with the timing of procurement and commencement of civil works.
+- 3.36 The land acquisition and resettlement implementation will be co-coordinated with the timing of procurement and commencement of civil works.
 The required co-ordination has contractual implications, and will be linked to procurement and bidding schedules, award of contracts, and release of cleared COI sections to the contractors.
-The project will provide adequate notification, counselling and assistance to affected people so that they are able to move or give up their assets without undue hardship before commencement of civil works and after receiving the compensation. - 3.34 The handing over of land to the contractor will be organised in two or three sections.
+The project will provide adequate notification, counselling and assistance to affected people so that they are able to move or give up their assets without undue hardship before commencement of civil works and after receiving the compensation. - 3.37 The handing over of land to the contractor will be organised in two or three sections.
 About 60 percent of the land in the first-milestone will be handing over immediately after signing of the contract, the second-section in 12-months and the third-section of bypasses and major realignments, if any, within 18 months of contract signing.
 The land acquisition and corresponding payment of compensation and R&R assistance with encumbrance free certification will be available prior to award of contract and in case of second milestone stretches all land acquisition notifications should have been completed and construction of resettlement sites is commenced so as to complete within 12-months.
-The community assets replacement will be linked to handing over of respective milestone stretches. - 3.35 In case of PPP contracts, the timely handing over of land assumes paramount importance.
+The community assets replacement will be linked to handing over of respective milestone stretches.
+The details of action to be completed before key milestones in EPC contract process is provide in Appendix-IV. - 3.38 In case of PPP contracts, the timely handing over of land assumes paramount importance.
 In view of this, a robust process of coordination of land acquisition and resettlement actions is linked to procurement process in securing PPP concession.
-The details of action to be completed before key milestones in PPP concession process is provide in Appendix-IV.
+The details of action to be completed before key milestones in PPP concession process is provide in Appendix-V.